Guide & monitor your students all the way- applying Rosenshine's principles

 Spin your class towards memorising new concepts

 Want to apply Rosenshine's principles in your classroom?
-Discover how easy you can gather feedback in your lessons with LessonUp; Gather student feedback in engaging ways
+Discover how easy it is to gather student feedback with LessonUp—Gather student feedback in engaging ways